project-radvax/project-radvax/README.md

 Project RadVax is not affiliated with RaDVaC, but does build upon their work.
 All of the documents within all of the repositories in this account are licensed under
 [CC-BY-4.0](https://creativecommons.org/licenses/by/4.0/)

+You can reach us via email, at project_radvax@protonmail.com